ljs1002/Shameer-et-al-Productivity-potential-of-CAM/README.md

 * FractionalCharges - a file containing metabolite charges (to complement charge attribute in the model)
 * MetabolitesToTransfer - a file listing metabolites that will be allowed to accumulate over the diel cycle
 * VacuolarMetabolitesAtpH3DOT3 - a file listing metabolites that exists as fractional charges at pH=3.3
 * OpuntiaBiomass - phloem composition reported in Opuntia ficus indica
+* studyFunction - a python module with functions used in scripts 1-17